 Lasooni palak with layered paratha is a complete meal combo for lunch or dinner.
 It is quick and extremely easy to make.
 Lasooni palak is a simple spinach-based curry with a generous amount of garlic flavor.
-This basic and tasty palak sabzi with sesame flavor masala laccha paratha love by all kinds of age groups.
+This basic and tasty palak sabzi with sesame flavor masala laccha paratha is loved by all kinds of age groups.
 This recipe is quick and easy to make and with all the basic ingredients from your kitchen.
 Do try this!

 - Roasted besan gives the thickness of curry.

-- I use regular spices and sesame seeds to give a nutty flavor to it, but instead of it you can add jeera to make it more flavorful.
+- I use regular spices and sesame seeds to give a nutty flavor to it, but instead of it, you can add jeera to make it more flavorful.

 For lasooni palak

 - 300 grm or 2 big bunch of palak

 - 3 tbsp coriander leaves